Haiyn/nughub-bot/README.md

 ### Managing Strings

 To manage strings, either add them manually in RedisInsight or use the script in `orchestration/redis/import-strings.sh`.
-The script needs a CSV file with a `;` delimiter to work.

 The script will only work on the local machine.

-The best way to achieve data consistence is to either export it with that delimiter or use a `tsv` file and replace all tab characters with semicolons.